Niels Annen: Parliamentary State Secretary to the Minister of Economic Cooperation and Development

 In December 2021, Annen was appointed Parliamentary State Secretary to the Minister of Economic Cooperation and Development.

 In June 2024, Annen announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.

 State Secretary to the Minister of Economic Cooperation and Development

 Since May 2025, Annen is the State Secretary of the Federal Ministry for Economic Cooperation and Development.
 In this function, he is top administrative official and responsible for the ministry's administration and continuity, working closely with the minister to implement policies and manage the ministry's daily affairs.

 Candidate for United Nations High Commissioner for Refugees (UNHCR)

-In September 2024, the German government nominated Niels Annen as a candidate for the position of United Nations High Commissioner for Refugees.
-This role, among the most critical within the United Nations due to the escalating global refugee crisis, was held by Italian diplomat Filippo Grandi since January 2016.
+In September 2024, the German government nominated Annen as its candidate to succeed Filippo Grandi in the position of United Nations High Commissioner for Refugees; the role instead went to Barham Salih.